 When you go into the X-ray room you will meet the radiographer (radi-ogra-pher) (a person who takes X-ray photos).
-They will look after you during your X-ray.
+They will look after you and will explain what the X-ray is for and what they will do.